drummondlab/drummondlab.github.io/README.md

 	git push

+Changes won't be immediate, so wait a minute or two while GitHub's servers regenerate the site and publish it.
+Check to make sure the public site [http://drummondlab.org] looks the way you intend.

 Finally, check out `staging` again so that you don't accidentally start working on the `master` branch the next time you sit down:

 	git checkout staging

+## Changing look and feel

+Fonts, colors, spacing, and similar stylings are separate from the template pages.
+Like most sites, we use Cascading Style Sheets (CSS),

 ### TODOS